 Methanex is also required to supply Council with a report every five years addressing advances in technology to minimise the effect of the Motunui site's water vapour plume.
 This report is a requirement of consent 4042-3 (granted in April 2008).
-The most recent report was received in December 2019 and is included in the previous annual compliance monitoring report.
+The most recent report was received in December 2022.
+No new technologies for reducing emissions from the plants were identified that are commercially viable during this reporting period.
 The next report will be due in 2024.